MicrosoftLearning/mslearn-mlops/documentation/04-trigger-workflow.md

 - Work with trunk-based development.
 - Protect the main branch.
-- Trigger a GitHub Actions workflow by merging a pull request.
+- Trigger a GitHub Actions workflow by creating a pull request.

 ## Challenge Duration